-Universiteit Delft
+Technische Universiteit Delft Climate Institute,

 The Netherlands (TUDCI)

-Centre for Climate Repair at Cambridge, United Kingdom (CCRC)
+Centre for Climate Repair at Cambridge,

 Refreezing the Arctic, were it possible, would be a huge defence against the global catastrophes currently threatened by continued global warming